Abrahamnosa23/Training/DevOps/3MTT-DAREY/DevOps-Module-3/Working-with-k8s-node/Readme.md

-# 🧩 Working with Kubernetes Nodes
+# 🧩 Working with Kubernetes Nodes — Complete Project

 ## 📘 Overview

-This project introduces you to **Kubernetes Nodes**, the core worker components of a Kubernetes cluster, and demonstrates how to manage them using **Minikube**.
+This project explores **Kubernetes Nodes** — the worker machines that execute containers in a Kubernetes cluster.
-By the end of this project, you will understand how to **create, inspect, and maintain nodes**, as well as simulate real-world Kubernetes operations within a **local development environment**.
+Using **Minikube**, you will learn how to create, manage, inspect, and delete nodes, simulating real-world cluster operations in a local environment.

+This project aligns with the objectives of mastering **Kubernetes fundamentals**, **infrastructure automation**, and **container orchestration**.

 ---